MrDweller/RC-CAR_PC-Controller/README.md

 Basic pc-controller for giving a micro controller (like arduino) input to use for a rc-car.

 Use arrow keys as input.
 Sets up the input in binary data and sends over a serial COM connection to the micro controller.

-The data will contain four bits
+The data will contain four bits:

 			0 0 0 0
 			| | | |